Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT but are eligible to obtain Transit Without Visa (TWOA) at the VOA counter
+• Visa is NOT EXEMPT but you are eligible to obtain Transit Without Visa (TWOA) at the VOA counter

 • TWOA is available at Kuala Lumpur Airport (KLIA1 and KLIA2 terminals) only

 • Must be in transit to reach the US as the destination.
 Must hold a confirmed onward eTicket or original boarding pass to the US within 120 hours.
-(Exception for longer term pass holders such as work visa, student visa, permanent resident, etc. who can depart to any third country)
+(Exception for longer-term pass holders such as work visa, student visa, permanent resident, etc. who can depart to any third country)

 • Issuing of TWOA is at the discretion of the immigration offices at Kuala Lumpur Airport

-• High Commission of Malaysia, New Delhi
+• Official source: High Commission of Malaysia in New Delhi, India

 —

-42. Philippines
+52. Philippines

 • India